(the house at 124 Central Avenue, Salinas, CA where John Steinbeck was born 27 Feb. 1902)

 “Cannery Row” (directed by David Ward, 1982) is a complete disaster despite Nick Nolte and Debra Winger being cast in roles that seem plausible for them — until one sees the result.
 John Huston’s narration is over-the-top parody of the Steinbeck faux heartiness.
 It combines material from Sweet Thursday with material from Cannery Row though the only part that works at all is the frog hunt.

-I haven’t seen the 1981 miniseries version of “East of Eden” dominated by Jane Seymour and don’t remember much about the 1983 tv movie of “The Winter of Our Discontent” starring Donald Sutherland, Terri Garr, and Tuesday Weld, or various remakes of “Of Mice and Men,” The Grapes of Wrath,” “The Pearl”, and “The Red Pony.”
+I don’t remember much about the 1983 tv movie of “The Winter of Our Discontent” starring Donald Sutherland, Terri Garr, and Tuesday Weld, or various remakes of “Of Mice and Men,” The Grapes of Wrath,” “The Pearl”, and “The Red Pony.”
 I’d really like to see the 1959 tv version of “Burning Bright,” because it starred Colleen Dewhurst.
-And I’d like to see the tv adaptation of Travels with Charley, narrated by Henry Fonda (I heard some of it at the Steinbeck Museum while I was looking at Rocinante, the camper Steinbeck drove around America.
+And I’d like to see the tv adaptation of Travels with Charley, narrated by Henry Fonda (I heard some of it at the Steinbeck Museum while I was looking at Rocinante, the camper Steinbeck drove around America.)

 ©2001, 2016, Stephen O. Murray